 When to go: Jan-Dec

-Madikwe Game Reserve, located along the border of Botswana, is made up of vast plains of open woodland and grasslands; ideal for abundant wildlife including a good wild dog population.
-Hosting over 66 mammal and 300 bird species, the reserve experienced one of the world’s largest game translocations.
+Madikwe Game Reserve, located along the border with Botswana, is made up of vast plains of open woodland and grasslands, ideal for the abundant wildlife.
+It experienced one of the world's largest translocations in the 1990's and now hosts over 300 bird and 66 mammal species, including a good wild dog population.

 Where: Northwest South Africa